urban-ai-ch/frontend/README.md

 - Paste the following command to start te front end `npm run build && npm run start` If all the steps have been successfully executed a new browser window witht he dummy project loaded will open automatically.

+You will be prompted to login.
+The register page is locked for now as we do not wish to make the data public (due to the unpublished nature of the paper).

+You may f the username 'test' and password 'test'.
+Please do not share these credentials.

 ## Milestones

 - [ ] Page skeleton, implementation of core functionalities (Milestone 2)